 Click here for more information about NLC’s Service Line Warranty Program.
 There is no cost for your city to participate, implementation is easy, and your city receives a share of the revenues collected.

-About the Author: Rasheeda Mitchell is the Senior Associate for Strategy & Partnerships at the National League of Cities.
+About the author: Rasheeda Senger is the senior associate for Strategy & Partnerships at the National League of Cities.
 Follow Rasheeda on Twitter @LRasheeda.